-In a crowded endpoint security market, it can be difficult to distinguish between technology offerings.
+In a crowded endpoint security market, it can be challenging to differentiate between the many technology solutions on offer.

-An Endpoint Protection Platform (EPP) is an integrated security solution designed to detect and block threats at device level.
-Typically this includes antivirus, anti-malware, data encryption, personal firewalls, intrusion prevention (IPS) and data loss prevention (DLP).
+An EPP is an integrated security solution that is designed to detect and block threats at device level.
+Typically, this includes antivirus, anti-malware, data encryption, personal firewalls, intrusion prevention (IPS) and data loss prevention (DLP).

-Traditional EPP is inherently preventative, and most of its approaches are signature-based – identifying threats based on known file signatures for newly discovered threats.
-The latest EPP solutions have however evolved to utilise a broader range of detection techniques.
+Traditional EPP is inherently preventative, and most of its approaches are signature-based which means that they identify threats based on known file signatures for newly discovered threats.
+The latest EPP solutions have evolved to utilise a broader range of detection techniques.

 What is EDR?